 Depending on the material chosen, one of these adhesion types is set by default.
 Please note, you can change this depending on your model and preferences.

-First layer settings
+Initial layer settings

 Using a low initial layer speed ensures that the material has enough time to properly adhere to the build plate.
 For most materials, an initial layer speed of 20 mm/s is recommended (this is set by default in the Cura profiles).